rickvg/H4CK1T-CTF-2016-write-ups/Write-up-1magePr1son/README.md

 In this challenge you receive a PNG-file called space.png.
 The image is shown below:
 <img src="https://github.com/rickvg/H4CK1T-CTF-2016-write-ups/blob/master/Write-up-1magePr1son/planet.png"</img>

-When examining the file, you can see pixels in the left side of the image which are coloured differently than the rest of the image.
+In the left side, you can see pixels of the image which have different colours compared to the other pixels in the image.
 There seems to be a pattern in it as the distance between those pixel is the same.
 This could possibly be our Stego message!

 As we are measuring the distances in GIMP we can conclude: